notjorje/Tic-Tac-Toe-project/README.md

-Simple Tic Tac Toe app refactored using MVVM.
+Simple Tic Tac Toe app developed using Swift.
+The game allows users to play against a hard-coded AI.
+Refactored using MVVM as this was my main target with this project.